unicode-org/icu4x/components/collections/codepointtrie_builder/README.md

 as well).
 If building directly, make sure this path is provided via `-L`, and that the CLI requests to link against `icuuc`, `icui18n` and `icudata` via `-l` flags.

-By default ICU4C uses *renamed* symbols, where each function is suffixed with a version number.
+ICU4C can  *renamed* symbols, where each function is suffixed with a version number.
-This crate by default will link to ICU4C 72 symbols.
-If you have built it with renaming disabled, you can provide the `ICU4C_DISABLE_RENAMING` flag to cargo, or pass `--cfg icu4c_disable_renaming`.
+This crate by default will link to unrenamed symbols.
+If you have built it with renaming enabled, you can set the `ICU4C_RENAME_VERSION=<version>` env var.
+When building without Cargo this must be paired with `--cfg icu4c_enable_renaming`.
-Versions other than ICU4C 72 are not currently supported.

 ## Examples